Lincolnshire, Illinois DUI Defense Attorney

 • Questioning field sobriety tests: These tests may follow standardized procedures, but an officer's determination of whether a person was intoxicated is likely to be subjective.
 The Law Offices of Matthew R. Gebhardt, P.C. can challenge the administration and interpretation of these tests to cast doubt on the evidence of impairment.

-• Contesting breathalyzer and chemical tests: Tests that measure the level of alcohol or drugs in a person's system are not infallible.
+• Contesting breath and chemical tests: Tests that measure the level of alcohol or drugs in a person's system are not infallible.
 Issues such as improper calibration of equipment, mishandling of blood or urine samples, improper procedures by police officers, or certain types of medical conditions can lead to inaccurate results.
 The Law Offices of Matthew R. Gebhardt, P.C. can scrutinize the testing process and seek to have unreliable test results excluded from evidence.

 • Examining officer conduct: The behavior of the arresting officer can significantly impact a DUI case.
 If the officer violated the defendant's rights, used coercive tactics, or failed to follow proper procedures, The Law Offices of Matthew R. Gebhardt, P.C. can use this information to weaken the prosecution's case.